The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Results

 \subsubsection{Dependence on number of pulsars}

-Since GFL Lite is a consistent approximation to the PTA free-spectrum refit, we may also analyze the posterior recovery as a function of the number of pulsars $N_p$ in our PTA (\autoref{fig:perpsr}).
-Given the large number of combinations with with $N_p$ pulsars can be chosen from the array of $45$, we only look at two sets of analyses, where we either add pulsars by decreasing or increasing timespan.

-Similar to \autoref{subsec:specchar_numfreq}, pulsars with longer observational timespans are more informative of lower GW frequencies, where the signal is expected to be strongest.
-Therefore, we expect and observe that the blue contours converge on the injected parameter values (black dashed lines) faster than the grey contours, requiring $\sim8$ long-timespan pulsars before the median and posterior credible regions of the recovered spectral characteristics become constant.
-By contrast, $\sim 32$ short-timespan pulsars are required to recover the same precision as the 8 longest pulsars.
+We may also analyze the SGWB parameter posterior recovery as a function of the number of pulsars $N_p$ in our PTA (\autoref{fig:perpsr}), this time using the GFL Lite technique.
+Given the large number of combinations with which $N_p$ pulsars can be chosen from the array of $45$, we only look at two sets of analyses, where we either add pulsars by decreasing or increasing timespan.
+Similar to \autoref{subsec:specchar_numfreq}, pulsars with longer observational timespans should be more informative of lower GW frequencies, where the signal is expected to be strongest.
+Therefore, we expect---and indeed, observe---that the blue contours converge on the injected parameter values faster than the grey contours, requiring only the $\sim$eight longest-timespan pulsars before the median and posterior credible regions of the recovered spectral characteristics become approximately constant.
+By contrast, the $\sim 35$ shortest-timed pulsars are required to recover the same precision as those eight longest-timed pulsars.